aashishah/DSA_Practice/README.md

-# Solutions to DSA Prep Questions from Various Sources in Python
+# Solutions to DSA Questions from Various Sources in Python
 This repository contains my solutions for DSA problems as I solve them.
 I try to solve atleast one problem per day depending on the month of preparation.
 All the solutions are in Python.